Why a trustworthy brand reputation matters to Looka

 SEO: The sky's the limit with star ratings in organic search

 For Looka, cultivating a presence on a third-party review site was a great move for off-page SEO and building up credibility in the eyes of almighty search engines.

 As a newer brand, growing their presence on Trustpilot helped them show off their authority, relevance, and trustworthiness to Google, leading to a steady increase in their organic rankings, especially around key search terms for their business like "logo maker".

-When potential customers type "Looka" or "logo maker" into Google, they're likely to come across Looka's Trustpilot profile page at the top of organic search results, complete with trustworthy rich snippet stars.
+When potential customers type "Looka" or "logo maker" into Google, they're likely to come across Looka's business profile page on Trustpilot at the top of organic search results, complete with trustworthy review snippet stars.
 On top of additional clicks through to their site from their Trustpilot profile, this kind of brand authority even moves the needle for their overall organic SEO strategy.

 Landing pages: Tipping them over the edge at the moment of truth

 There’s a concept in marketing called “moments of truth,” which was first coined by the CEO of Procter & Gamble, A.G.
 Laffley.
 These are the most important touch-points you have with your audience — ones where you can truly earn their loyalty and see an increase in engagement.

 For Looka, one of those moments of truth occurs on their landing pages when they ask people to start designing a logo by typing in their company name.

 At this point, customers may have many objections.
 Will this take hours?
 Do I have to sign up for an account?
 How much will I have to pay?
 Do I need any design skills?

 Looka tries to address as many objections as possible through clear and educational copy.
 But there’s one objection that no amount of copy can address: have other customers had a positive experience using Looka?